Impact Story

 Nouhayla

 Nouhayla had an impression of the United States from media, particularly movies, which she found wasn’t the same as what she saw in her American counterparts.
-Her new friends not only dispelled stereotypes she once believed about the U.S., but also gave her new reason to master English.
+Her new friends not only dispelled what she once believed about the U.S., but also gave her new reason to master English.
 “I was so motivated that I started to learn more English by watching videos and reading to be able to communicate and collaborate with the U.S. students,” she said.
-Nouhayla said the exchange has helped her to further understand the importance of the English language for communication and transmission of ideas to people from different cultures.
+Nouhayla said the exchange has helped her to further understand the importance of the English language for communication and transmission of ideas to people from different countries.

 More Great Stories